2,4-Dibromophenol

-2,4-Dibromophenol is a brominated derivative of phenol with the molecular formula C6H4Br2O.
-It belongs to the bromobenzenes, which are organic compounds containing bromine atoms attached to a benzene ring.
+2,4-Dibromophenol is an isomer of dibromophenol with the molecular formula C6H4Br2O.

 Properties

 At room temperature, 2,4-dibromophenol is a solid with needle-like crystals.
 It melts at 38 °C and boils at 238.5 °C. it has a molecular weight of 251.905 g/mol.
 It is soluble in water, ethanol, ether and benzene and slightly soluble in carbon tetrachloride.

 Occurrence

 2,4-Dibromophenol is found in certain molluscs and crustaceans, as well as the acorn worm Saccoglossus bromophenolosus, which is named after it.